-Based on the above criteria 1. - 5.
-You can, in principle, to decide which of the duplicate model is "better" and more adequate.
+Based on the above criteria 1. - 5. it is therefore possible, in principle, to decide which of the duplicate model is "better" and more adequate; and under what conditions.

 Accurate and effective laws of nature; reductionism

-The goal of science is to constantly seek a full understanding of reality and perfect predictions , especially through accurate mathematical models of the real world (in the spirit of classical Newtonian mechanics).
+The goal of science is to constantly seek a full understanding of reality and perfect predictions, especially through accurate mathematical models of the real world (in the spirit of classical Newtonian mechanics).
 However, this theoretical "ideal" encounters enormous diversity and complexity in practice natural phenomena.
-At the level of the microworld, the stochastic character of quantum regularities , corpuscular-wave dualism, quantum uncertainty relations approaches this .
-Therefore, in practice we usually have to resign ourselves to absolute accuracy and in our knowledge of reality and the ability to predict more or less uncertainty ...
+At the level of the microworld, the stochastic character of quantum regularities, corpuscular-wave dualism, quantum uncertainty relations contribuce to this.
+Therefore, in practice we usually have to resign ourselves to absolute accuracy and in our knowledge of reality and the ability to predict to admit more or less uncertainty...

-An important effective theory is chemistry .
-The essence of chemical reactions is physical - the sharing of electrons of the atomic shell at close proximity of atoms and, as a result, the formation of an attractive electric force, binding atoms to each other, into molecules (more details)Interaction of atoms - Chemical merging ").
-In the simplest cases lead physical chemistry of binding atoms into simple molecules analyzed in detail and described mathematically.
+An important effective theory is chemistry.
+The essence of chemical reactions is physical - the sharing of electrons of the atomic shell at close proximity of atoms and, as a result, the formation of an attractive electric force, binding atoms to each other, into molecules (more details "Interaction of atoms - Chemical merging").
+In the simplest cases, physical chemistry can analyze the bonds of atoms into simple molecules in detail and described them mathematically.
 But can not solve the equations describing the interaction of complex atoms and molecules.
 Chemistry but developed their efficient methods that adequately describe how atoms and molecules behave in mutual reactions and express them using chemical formulas and equations, without having to consider all the details of electromagnetic interactions between atoms.

 In modern biology - molecular biology- it turns out that all events in living organisms are based on very complicated physical and especially chemical (biochemical) reactions between complex molecules in cells.
 If we wanted to describe these life processes precisely analytically, we would have to know the physical state of many trillion-trillion molecules in the organism and solve a huge number of equations of their interactions.
 The behavior of living organisms is the result of such complex processes with such a huge number of parameters that it is completely impossible to describe them exactly physically.
 However, biology has its effective methods of examining life processes at the subcellular, cellular, and whole organism levels, without having to consider all the details of the reactions between individual atoms and molecules.

-The gnoseological process, which tries to explain more complex phenomena by means of simpler phenomena, is called reductionism .
+The gnoseological process, which tries to explain more complex phenomena by means of simpler phenomena, is called reductionism.
 It is a basic thought platform for advanced research in areas of more complex phenomena, especially biological ones.
 Biological processes are explained by chemical reactions and chemical reactions by physical interactions of atoms.
 The basic laws of physics at the classical and macroscopic level are deterministic (from the point of view of quantum physics it is more complicated).
 The behavior of living organisms is also internally governed by the laws of physics, but overall it is the result of such complex processes with such a huge number of parameters that it is practically impossible to predict (in a deterministic sense).
-We are basically "biological machines" and what we call "free will" is a mere illusion ?;questions of determinism versus randomness are discussed in more detail at the end of §3.3, section " Determinism - chance - chaos? " .
+We are basically "biological machines" and what we call "free will" is a mere illusion ?

 From the point of view of the accuracy of the laws of nature we know, we can ask the question: What happens when we take the laws of nature that work perfectly in the laboratory conditions and the surrounding nature available to us and extrapolate them to the most extreme situations?
 Will there be any minor deviations, or even gross disagreement?
 These questions examine experiments with particles accelerated to high energies and astronomical observations of turbulent events in space.